Tuesday, October 17, 2017

 My past experience of Blade Runner (1982) consisted of watching the Director's Cut with my dad in 2003 and the Final Cut at AFI in 2015, the latter serving only to enhance my already great appreciation.
 I'd also read the loose literary basis, Philip K. Dick's Do Androids Dream of Electric Sheep?, in between, helping me understand a couple aspects that hadn't gotten much explanation on screen.
 Thus Dad and I independently got the idea to see the sequel in a theater before long.
 I can't speak for his optimism, but mine was cautious, noting that (1) long waits usually mean big differences, (2) people were saying nine years ago that Harrison Ford was getting too old to reprise his action roles, (3) Ridley Scott ceded the director's chair to Denis Villeneuve, and (4) Rutger Hauer's Roy Batty couldn't appear in it.

 Thirty years after the events of BR, uncannily humanoid organic robots, called "replicants," have become common and mostly legal on Earth, albeit subject to rampant bigotry.
-Older models, which don't all have the limited lifespan from BR, are less cooperative as slaves and thus marked for death at the hands of special forces inexplicably called "blade runners," who are at least typically replicants themselves.
+Older models, which don't all have the limited lifespan from BR are less cooperative as slaves and thus marked for death at the hands of special forces inexplicably called "blade runners," who are at least typically replicants themselves.
 LAPD Officer KD6-3.7 (Ryan Gosling), usually going by "K," shows no desire to rebel -- until after the site of one of his hits reveals the fossils of a once-pregnant replicant.
 Since news of this possibility interferes with the public narrative that replicants are too distinct for human rights, K's boss (Robin Wright) orders him to hunt down and kill the now-adult child.
-His subsequent detective work continues to blow fuses in his head, metaphorically speaking; and the closer he gets, the more certain parties try to remove him from the picture....
+His subsequent detective work continues to blow fuses in his head, metaphorically speaking; and the closer he gets, the more that certain parties try to remove him from the picture....

 The mystery has a way of throwing the audience for a loop, too, even when the evidence was already present.
 Some parts still seem strange if not confusing to me.
 And you know what?
 That's OK.
 I appreciate a movie that keeps me thinking long after the credits roll, and this is probably the headiest newcomer I've seen in ages.
 Eat your heart out, Interstellar.